-As a student in the Strings Department at Birmingham you will be part of a dynamic and exceptionally supportive student and staff fraternity.
+As a student in the Strings Department at Royal Birmingham Conservatoire you will be part of a dynamic and exceptionally supportive student and staff fraternity.
 Strings Staff include and internationally renowned performers and pedagogues.

 We foster creativity and individuality through our bold and varied performance programme offering a wide-ranging agenda of solo, chamber music and orchestral performance opportunities, many internal and external recital possibilities and frequent from international artists and visiting tutors.